City of Toronto Act

-The Incorporation of the City of Toronto on March 6, 1834, was a provincial legislative act creating the City of Toronto from the unincorporated town of York.
+On March 6, 1834, the provincial legislature passed an act which created the City of Toronto from the unincorporated town of York.
 The act severed Toronto from York County.
 This allowed for the creation of the local government or city council.
 The act was transferred to the succeeding governments of Canada West in 1840 and Ontario in 1867.
 The incorporation remained in effect throughout Toronto's mergers with other cities and towns of York County until the creation of Metropolitan Toronto in 1954.

-Municipality of Metropolitan Toronto Act, 1953
+The Municipality of Metropolitan Toronto Act, 1953

-An Act to provide for the Federation of the Municipalities in the Toronto Metropolitan Area for Certain Financial and Other Purposes was a provincial act passed on April 2, 1953, to coordinate the services in the various municipalities of southern York County.
+The Municipality of Metropolitan Toronto Act, 1953 was a provincial act passed on April 2, 1953, to coordinate the services in the various municipalities of southern York County.
 The southern municipalities – East York, Etobicoke, Forest Hill, Leaside, Long Branch, Mimico, New Toronto, North York, Scarborough, Swansea, Toronto, Weston, and York – were separated from York County and organized under a new regional federation, named the Municipality of Metropolitan Toronto (commonly known as "Metro Toronto").

-The act went into effect on April 15, 1953 and the Metropolitan council met thereafter.
+The act went into effect on April 15, 1953, and the Metro Toronto council met thereafter.
 The federation's taxation and legislative powers took effect on January 1, 1954.
 The federation was governed by a council made up of representatives of the member municipalities and a chairman to oversee the council.
 The first chairman was Fred Gardiner, appointed by the Ontario provincial government.
 Subsequent chairmen were selected by the council itself and later directly elected.

 On January 1, 1967, seven of the thirteen municipalities were absorbed into the remaining six federation members: Toronto, Etobicoke, North York, East York, York, and Scarborough.
 The Metropolitan Toronto Act was revised in 1990 and finally repealed in 1997 with the amalgamation of the Metro Toronto government and the governments of the municipalities within.